-Many first-time founders have grand dreams that only some money can make them a reality.
-To achieve it they set their goals by their success to fundraise and they are happy with any type of money raised in any form.
-They go about the entrepreneurial echo-system impressed by check numbers of their peers and believe this is a great metric for success.
+Many first-time founders have grand dreams that only some money can make a reality.
+To achieve it, they set their goals by their success in fundraising, and they are happy with any type of money raised in any form.
+They go about the entrepreneurial ecosystem impressed by check sizes their peers raised and believe this is an excellent metric for success.

-This mindset exposes founders to taking money that can have a negative affect on their journey.
+This mindset exposes founders to taking money that can harm their journey.

-In this blog I’ll review what to look for in investors and what to be careful of.
-Hopefully, finding the right investor for you will enable you to build a strong partnership with those investors that will lead you to success and generate great returns for them.
+In this blog, I'll review what to look for in investors and what to avoid.
+Hopefully, finding the right investor will enable you to build a strong partnership with those investors that will lead you to success and generate significant returns for them.

 Let's start with the trivial motivation for you being in the market, looking for money.

 Even if you and your team are all on Raman now, history shows it won't last forever.
 You will all need salaries to eat and live, but moreover, the company will need money to move forward.

 The most efficient planning of your ideas testing scheme will require some money to test them out.
 Without money, you are always stuck in the "chicken and the egg" scenario: I can' test and develop my ideas if I don't have money.
 I won't have any money until I have some proof of my thoughts.
 You can always bootstrap some parts.
 You should always be as intelligent and frugal in managing your efforts, but keep in mind that time is always of the essence, so using money to move faster is not only logical but many times smarter.
 With that understanding in place, you can plan how much money you need and how you plan to use it.
 The most important part is what would be the next step if your plan succeeds.
 Will you raise another round of funding?
 If so, from who and how much?
 If not, will you use the cash generated from revenues to drive growth?

 What are the startup investors' motivations, and what do angel investors look for in a startup?